 - estimating

-Note: When you enrol in the program in January, you are required to complete Semester 2 in the summer (May to August) of the same year in order to continue into Semester 3 in the fall.
+Note: When you enrol in the program in January, you need to complete semester 2 in the summer (May to August) of the same year in order to continue into semester 3 in the fall.

 Your Field Education Options